LLB Part I Application and Enrolment Guide

 - Discuss this prospectus with family, friends, careers advisers, teachers, current Law students and practising lawyers

-- Complete the Application for Admission
+Complete the Application to Study form

 If your application is successful, we’ll email you an offer of place.
 For Semester One applications, this normally happens from mid-January.